dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/nerddinner/use-ajax-to-implement-mapping-scenarios.md

 ![](use-ajax-to-implement-mapping-scenarios/_static/image7.png)

 We'll begin by implementing support within our database and data repository layer to efficiently perform a location-based radius search for Dinners.
-We could use the new [geospatial features of SQL 2008](https://www.microsoft.com/sqlserver/2008/en/us/spatial-data.aspx) to implement this, or alternatively we can use a SQL function approach that Gary Dryden discussed in article here: [http://www.codeproject.com/KB/cs/distancebetweenlocations.aspx](http://www.codeproject.com/KB/cs/distancebetweenlocations.aspx) and Rob Conery blogged about using with LINQ to SQL here: [http://blog.wekeroad.com/2007/08/30/linq-and-geocoding/](http://blog.wekeroad.com/2007/08/30/linq-and-geocoding/)
+We could use the new [geospatial features of SQL 2008](https://www.microsoft.com/sqlserver/2008/en/us/spatial-data.aspx) to implement this, or alternatively we can use a SQL function approach that Gary Dryden discussed in article here: [http://www.codeproject.com/KB/cs/distancebetweenlocations.aspx](http://www.codeproject.com/KB/cs/distancebetweenlocations.aspx).

 To implement this technique, we will open the "Server Explorer" within Visual Studio, select the NerdDinner database, and then right-click on the "functions" sub-node under it and choose to create a new "Scalar-valued function":